Effective Adapting to Life

 The past funnels through the present and shines on the future.
 The present moment is the gateway through which everything flows.
 Life is always felt in the now.
 Environments, pasts, thoughts and current triggers converge zapping our soul in the moment and we feel the experience of life.
 How we respond to these critical moments in time will shape future moments, giving and taking from opportunities and joys.
 Each moment is precious and critical to living.
 Learning effective action in response to the emotions of the present becomes our task.
 When we master this, we create futures with less stress and more joys.

 Our moments will never be perfect.
 Emotions will never be void of strains.
 We evolved to survive in a complex world of diverse and unpredictable demands.
 Emotions are an integral part of the biological system enabling healthy responses to unpredictable environments.
 Jolting the moment with life is the flow of emotion, programmed by the past, and interpretations of the present.

-Our developing minds create connections from the known; but life surprises, veering from well-known paths into murky deviations, where are assessments lack sufficient facts, and we poke in the darkness with vague guesses of meaning.
+Our developing minds create connections from the known; but life surprises, veering from well-known paths into murky deviations, where our assessments lack sufficient facts, and we poke in the darkness with vague guesses of meaning.
 Our emotions give rise to action from the crumbs of knowledge we assume are applicable.
 The emotional motivations are imprecise and may lead astray.

 Psychological adaptations are evolved traits to help an organism survive and flourish in their environment.
 These adaptations can be structural, cognitive, or functional.